Skip to main content

 • iterable_value: The array or iterable value to loop over.

-• template_or_value: A template or a single shortcode that will be displayed for each iteration.
+• template_or_value: A template or a single shortcode will be displayed for each iteration.

 Examples